fleetdm/fleet/articles/how-fleet-helps-federal-agencies-meet-cisa-bod-23-01.md

 ## Protect device performance

 Every organization wants to ensure stability.
-But device performance takes on greater importance when your agency deals with public health or power plants.
+But device performance takes on greater importance for agencies that deal with public health or power plants.
 We’ve mentioned the shortcomings of traditional vulnerability scanners.
 Those performance hits hurt a lot more if your systems need to be online and fast 24/7.

 Fleet’s security agent, osquery, has a lightweight resource footprint.
 If a query is set to exceed a certain RAM threshold, then the query will be canceled before any devices are affected.
 We call this the osquery watchdog.
 Under the default configuration, the watchdog will ensure that utilization stays below 200 MB of memory and 10% CPU.
 If a query is canceled, you’ll receive a notification that offers suggestions to lower its impact.